 This paper explores three issues in the reconstruction of syntactic borrowing.
 First, I discuss the scholarly traditions which have shaped historical phonology and historical syntax.
 I point out some of the incompatible assumptions which the two fields make, and examine the role of speakers’ individual grammars in language change, along with the effects that traditions within generative syntax have had on framing historical syntactic questions.
 I then move to an investigation of calquing and the reconstruction of syntactic borrowing, and a discussion of the work of Minimalism in historical syntactic research (in particular, Longobardi (2003)).
 I argue that any detailed account of language change (no matter what the framework) must address the role of language contact.
 I argue that real progress in syntactic reconstruction requires a theory of borrowing that does not treat loan constructions as simply ‘noise’ in the data.

-This list is based on CrossRef data as of 18 may 2020.
+This list is based on CrossRef data as of 7 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.